A-d-r-i/ACOUSTIQUE-PNR_BARONNIES-2020/README.md

 A potential description of changes in acoustic activity during a day or a week cannot be excluded.

-## Two protocols ##
+## Two protocols

  - **PROTOCOLE_1_SM4**

 *Effects of artificial light ("light pollution") emitted by the villages of the Park on biodiversity at night.*

+*CONFIGURATION* :
+- Sampling : 48 kHz
+- recording duration : 3540 sec (59 min)
+- sleep duration : 60 sec (1 min)
+- cycle duration : 4 days and 4 nights

+*DATA OBTAINED* :
+- 3 687 files
+- 2.51 Terabyte

-Recording at 48 kHz for 59 min with 1 min of sleep.
-This cycle lasts 4 days and 4 nights in order to observe **the effects at night**, but also to describe **the effects of changing soundscape between night and day**.
+In order to observe **the effects at night**, but also to describe **the effects of changing soundscape between night and day**.

  - **PROTOCOLE_2_AUDIOMOTH**